Boosting Nutrition, Income and Environment

 Poor people’s diets usually lack sufficient protein because they cannot afford enough meat, dairy and fish.
 This deficiency especially impairs children’s growth and development.

-Grain legumes (beans, pulses and oilseeds) are often called ‘poor people’s meat’ because of their high protein content and affordability.
+Grain legumes (beans, pulses and oilseeds) are protein rich and affordable foods.
 Protein sourced from grain legumes costs one-fifth as much as protein from milk.
 In addition, the amino acid balance of grain legume protein complements that of cereals when eaten together, greatly improving the protein quality of the combined food.
 Grain legumes are also vital sources of micronutrients such as iron, reducing widespread anemia caused by the lack of diversity in the starch-based diets of the very poor.

 By making grain legumes more plentiful, affordable and nutritious, and enriching the nutritional quality of overly starch-based diets, the CGIAR Research Program on Grain Legumes automatically benefits the very poorest people – especially children and women, who are the most vulnerable to malnutrition.